aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/timeline/_index.md

 In the dynamic world of graphic design and image manipulation, the ability to control and manipulate the timeline of images is crucial.
 Aspose.PSD for .NET provides a powerful solution with its Timeline class.
 This high-level feature enables users to make changes to the timeline of PsdImage, such as altering frame delay, editing layer states on specific frames, and more.
 ## Prerequisites
 Before diving into the exciting possibilities that the Timeline class offers, make sure you have the following prerequisites in place:
 - Aspose.PSD for .NET Library: Ensure that you have the Aspose.PSD for .NET library installed.
-You can download it from the [official Aspose.PSD for .NET documentation](https://reference.aspose.com/psd/net/).
+You can download it from the [Aspose.PSD for .NET documentation](https://reference.aspose.com/psd/net/).
 - Document and Output Directories: Define the paths for your document and output directories in the code.
 Adjust the `baseDir` and `outputDir` variables according to your project structure.
 Now, let's explore how to utilize the Timeline class step by step.
 ## Import Namespaces